bharath272/sds_eccv2014/README.md

 The train and val prototxts also specify which window file to use.
 The solver prototxt specifies the path to the train and val prototxts.
 It also specifies where the snapshots are saved.
 Make sure that path can be saved to.

+* **Initialization:**
-* A final requirement for finetuning is to have an initial network, and also the imagenet mean.
+ A final requirement for finetuning is to have an initial network, and also the imagenet mean.
 The latter you can get by running
  `extern/caffe/data/ilsvrc12/get_ilsvrc_aux.sh`
  The initial network is the B network for net C. For everything else, it is the caffe reference imagenet model, which you can get by running
  `extern/caffe/examples/imagenet/get_caffe_reference_imagenet_model.sh`

+* **Finetuning:**
-Now cd into caffe and use the following command to train the network (replace `caffe_reference_imagenet_model` by the appropriate initialization):
+ cd into caffe and use the following command to train the network (replace `caffe_reference_imagenet_model` by the appropriate initialization):
  `GLOG_logtostderr=1 ./build/tools/finetune_net.bin ../prototxts/pascal_finetune_solver.prototxt ./examples/imagenet/caffe_reference_imagenet_model 2>&1 | tee logdir/log.txt`

-* Finally, extracting features requires a network with the two-pathway architecture.
+ Finally, extracting features requires a network with the two-pathway architecture.
 If you trained the box and region pathway separately, you can stitch them together using `feature_extractor/combine_box_region_nets.m`